Clover Go

 What payment types does Clover Go accept?

-Clover Go accepts contactless (tap), chip (dip), and magstripe (swipe) payments.
-It also supports Apple Pay, Google Pay, and Samsung Pay.
-The Clover Go app also enables Tap to Pay on iPhone.
+Clover Go accepts contactless (tap), chip (dip), and magstripe (swipe) payments, plus Apple Pay, Google Pay, and Samsung Pay.
+The Clover Go app also enables Tap to Pay on iPhone, which lets a newer iPhone accept contactless payments without the physical reader.

 Do I need a contract for Clover Go?